Direct Access for Conjunctive Queries with Negations: Preliminaries

-\paragraph*{Model of computation.} In this paper, we will always work in the word-RAM model of computation, with $\bigo(\log(n))$-bit words (where $n$ is the size of the input, which will mainly consists in the size of the database) and unit-cost operations.
-The main consequences of this choice are the following: we can perform arithmetic operation on integers of size at most $n^k$ (hence encoded over $\bigo(k \log(n))$ bits) in time polynomial in $k$ only.
+\paragraph*{Model of computation.} In this paper, we will always work in the word-RAM model of computation, with $\bigo(\log(n))$-bit words (where $n$ is the size of the input, which, in this paper, is often the size of the database) and unit-cost operations.
+The main consequences of this choice are the following: we can perform arithmetic operations on integers of size at most $n^k$ (hence encoded over $\bigo(k \log(n))$ bits) in time polynomial in $k$ only.
 In particular, it is known that addition can be performed in time $\bigo(k)$ (using the usual addition algorithm on numbers represented in base $\log(n)$) and both multiplication and division can be performed in time $\bigo(k \log(k))$ using Harvey and van der Hoeven algorithm~\cite{harvey2021integer}.
-We will heavily use this fact in the complexity analysis of our algorithm since we will need to manipulate integers representing the size of relation on domain $D$ and $k$ variables, hence, of size at most $|D|^k$.
-We will hence assume that every arithmetic operations here can be performed in time $\bigo(k\log(k))$.
+We will heavily use this fact in the complexity analysis of our algorithm since we will need to manipulate integers representing the sizes of relations on domain $D$ and $k$ variables, hence, of size at most $|D|^k$.
+We will hence assume that every arithmetic operation here can be performed in time $\bigo(k\log(k))$.

 Moreover, we know that using radix sort, we can sort $m$ values whose total size is bounded by $n$ in time $O(m+n)$~\cite[Section 6.3]{cormen2022introduction}.
 We will mostly use this fact to sort relations of a database $\db$ in time $O(|\db|)$.